 Recently we’ve seen a number of instances in which software problems have emerged on commercial aircraft, most recently, a glitch that could shut down a Boeing 787 in flight, rendering the electrical system that controls the aircraft useless.
 We’ve also heard that a member of the hacking community, who runs a computer security service, may have caused a United Airlines aircraft to change direction after taking control of the aircraft via the wi-fi system on board.

 Couple this with prior glitches with both A380s and 787 that have been told to us by industry insiders, who are afraid to go public to protect their jobs, and it appears the industry has a new problem to address — keeping aircraft systems safe from hackers, viruses and other threats.
-So far, we’ve seen some gaps that don’t add to our confidence that the industry is doing all it could, either… Continue reading
+So far, we’ve seen some gaps that don’t add to our confidence that the industry is doing all it could, either in initial… Continue reading

 The use of DoT Form 41 data is something many analysts argue over.
 Is the data reliable?
 (Sometimes) Do the airlines report the data honestly?
 (We hope) Is there reason to doubt the numbers (More often than anyone likes).
 Even with these caveats, Airbus and Boeing will use the data to make a point that supports their position in a campaign.
 Even with the questions about the data, it remains the most detailed source of airline and aircraft operational data anywhere.